basham/swit-workshop-writing/slides.md

 ## Questions

-Make writing inclusive
+Kind writing is inclusive

-# Make writing contextual
+# Kind writing is conversational

 Part 7 of 8